MethodAtlas

 Paper Summary

 The authors study whether founder-CEOs survive longer in their positions than professional CEOs using a Cox proportional hazard model on 950 CEO spells at publicly traded firms (2000-2018).
 They find that founder-CEOs have a significantly lower departure hazard (HR = 0.58, p < 0.001), controlling for firm size, ROA, board independence, and industry fixed effects.
 They do not test the proportional hazards assumption.
-Forty-five CEOs in the sample died in office; these were coded as censored observations.
+Forty-five CEOs in the sample died in office; these deaths were coded as censored observations.

 Key Table